The Best Day of My Life: Patara Elephant Farm in Thailand

 Patara Elephant Farm

 The shuttle van barreled down the dusty road, slowing only slightly at the sharp corners.
 After an hour or so drive, we abruptly screeched to a stop at the end of a dirt road.
 And as the dust settled, I couldn’t help but murmur that it felt like we were in Jurssaic Park.

 A mere 20 feet ahead of us, were the most majestic animals I had ever seen.
+I had only read about them when I was going through a post called “Things to do in Phuket” but then looking at them right in front of my eyes, was simply breathtaking.
 They looked almost astute as they flapped their ears back and forth and let out these trumpet roars from their long trunks.
 Amongst the herd were a handful of tourists, snapping photos and laughing wildly as they stumbled over one another to get their up close and personal snapshots.